TV Rights Trial Of PSG Chief Al-Khelaifi And Ex-FIFA Official Valcke Opens - UrduPoint

 Valcke also stands accused of exploiting his position at FIFA between 2013 and 2015 to influence the awarding of media rights for Italy and Greece for various World Cup and other tournaments scheduled between 2018 and 2030 "in order to favour media partners that he preferred" in exchange for payments from Greek businessman Dinos Deris, who has also been charged.

-Valcke, who allegedly stood to receive 1.25 million euros in exchange, "disputes the charges", his lawyer Patrick Hunziker says.
+Valcke, who allegedly stood to receive 1.25 million euros ($1.5 million) in exchange, "disputes the charges", his lawyer Patrick Hunziker says.

-The case has been weakened by accusations of collusion born of three secret meetings in 2016 and 2017 between the current president of FIFA, Gianni Infantino, and Switzerland's former Attorney General Michael Lauber.

-Both are under investigation for "obstructing criminal proceedings" -- Lauber resigned from his post in July.